anthonywebb/homebridge-cbus/README.md

 The platform definition in the `config.json` file contains an `accessories` array, which defines the available accessories using the following keys:

 * `type`: (required) type of the accessory.
-The valid values are "light", "switch", "dimmer", "shutter", "motion", "security" and "trigger".
+The valid values are "light", "switch", "dimmer", "shutter", "motion", "security", "trigger" and "contact".
 * `name`: (required) name of the accessory (e.g. "Living Room Light", "Bedroom Light", "Living Room Curtain" etc.)
 * `network`: (optional, defaults to `client_network`) C-Bus network address of the device
 * `application`: (optional, defaults to `client_application`) The C-Bus Application address of the device